franzbu/WinHammer.spoon/README.md

 })
 ```

-### Manual Moving of a Window
+### Manual Moving

 To move a window, hold your `moveModifiers` or any higher level modifier key(s) down, then click `moveMouseButton` and drag the window.
-If a window is dragged up to ten percent of its width (left and right borders of screen) or its height (bottom border), it will automatically snap back within the limits of the screen.
+If a window is dragged up to ten percent of its width (left and right borders of screen) or its height (bottom border) outside the screen borders, it will automatically snap back within the limits of the screen.
+If it is dragged beyond that limit, it starts getting interesting because then automatic resizing and positioning come into play - more about that below.

 ### Manual Resizing

 To resize a window, hold your `resizeModifiers` or any higher level modifier key(s) down, then click `resizeMouseButton` and drag the window.
-If a window is resized beyond the borders of the screen (where possible), it will automatically snap back within the limits of the screen.
+If a window is resized beyond the borders of the screen, it will automatically snap back within the limits of the screen.

-To have the additional possibility to precisely resize windows horizontally-only and vertically-only, enable this functionality by adjusting the option 'margin' to your liking: '30' signifies that 30 percent of the window (15 precent left and right around the middle of each border) is reserved for horizontal-only and vertical-only resizing.
+To have the additional possibility to precisely resize windows horizontally-only and vertically-only, the option 'margin' has to be set to a value higher than '0': '30', for example, signifies that 30 percent of the window (15 precent left and right of the middle of each border) is reserved for horizontal-only and vertical-only resizing.

 ```lua